Applied Behavior Analysis Degree and Training Program Summaries

 Students analyze human behavior by applying theoretical and scientific concepts, principles, and techniques.
 These approaches are leveraged to define and measure behavior as well as to devise behavior change strategies.
 A high school diploma or GED certificate is required prior to beginning study in a B.A. in Applied Behavior Analysis program.

-Most programs comprise classes that examine how human behavior is affected by an individual's physical and social environment.
+Most programs consist of classes that examine how human behavior is affected by an individual's physical and social environment.
 Students develop skills in assessing a person's behavior and strategies intended to change behavior and improve the subject's life.
 Course topics may include:

 - Human growth and development